How Billing Works

 If you use more energy than your average, you pay the excess use to your utility at their rate.
 If you use less energy than your average, your solar credits will roll forward to the next month.
 Any rollover credits remaining at the end of your contract will be “bought out” by your utility at that time.

-You can book a call at a time that’s convenient for you or you can simply give us a ring!
+You can submit a ticket below or you can simply give us a ring!